NBA Regular Season Award Odds

 Below you can find all of the current favourites with their up-to-date odds courtesy of DraftKings Ontario Sportsbook so you know who the leaders are for all the major awards given out at the end of the NBA regular season.

-Defensive Player of the Year: Giannis Antetokounmpo (+300)
+Defensive Player of the Year: Jaren Jackson Jr. (+100)

 Able to use his explosive first step and plethora of NBA experience to work against opposing reserve players, Westbrook has quickly developed into a standout sixth-man in the NBA.
-Helping his Lakers squad find results from their bench as well as creating a more fluid starting lineup, Westbrooks move to the bench not only has his team looking improved, but has himself looking rejuvenated.
+Helping his Lakers squad find results from their bench as well as creating a more fluid starting lineup, Westbrooks’s move to the bench not only has his team looking improved but has himself looking rejuvenated.

 If Westbrook can continue his fantastic play and maintain his pace, we could see Westbrook become the third player in NBA history to claim both the MVP as well as Sixth Man of the Year honours in their career (James Harden and Bill Walton the other two to do so).

-At +150, Brodie looks to be a a great bet for all 6MOY bettors as he continues to blossom in his new role and help provide meaningful minutes for his Lakers team.
+At +120, Brodie looks to be a great bet for all 6MOY bettors as he continues to blossom in his new role and help provide meaningful minutes for his Lakers team.

-One of the top Canadian players in the NBA, Shai Gilgeous-Alexander has looked specatcular this season, shining as a lone bright spot on a mediocre Oklahoma City Thunder sqaud.
+One of the top Canadian players in the NBA, Shai Gilgeous-Alexander has looked spectacular this season, shining as a lone bright spot on a mediocre Oklahoma City Thunder squad.

 Having shown growth in his game each and every season in the NBA, SGA has been balling out this season and has given his team legitimate hopes of making the play-in tournament.
 As the undisputed top dog on his team, SGA uses his smooth game to slither through the defence, finishing cleanly at the rim or pulling up for easy jumpers and floaters from the mid-range.

-Back the Toronto Native to claim his first individual player award as he takes the next step in his career towards stardom as he emerges as one of the next top talents in the league.
+Back the Toronto, Ontario Native to claim his first individual player award as he takes the next step in his career towards stardom as he emerges as one of the next top talents in the league.

-At (-900) Banchero is a heavy favourite to claim the leagues top freshman honour, and will be set for a big first year as a pro.
+At (-500) Banchero is a heavy favourite to claim the league’s top freshman honour and will be set for a big first year as a pro.